Hoohaaw/Lab_3/documentation/reflection.md

 What I want to get to is that during that time I did not see a test being written, I did not hear about tests, and no one talk this serious way about it that the book does.

 My conclusion; Im excited to see which is right.
 As I stated in the beginning of this reflection for this chapter.
 I like to write tests and fullfill them.
 Therefore Im going to continue doing that In the way I see fit.
 And for what I know, that way might expand more into what the book suggests.

 ## Chapter 10: Classes
+I have a hard time with object oriented programming.
+I get the concept and how everything should fit together, but I cant escape feeling of being "locked" in some capacity.
+Therefore I prefer function based coding like with JS way more.
+However the way that the author of the book is describing the class structures and their Cohesion it sounds like the superior way.
+Especially when (again) the author screams about the length of functions and classes.
+I think I have been over complicating the OOP approach.
+I kind off see classes in Java like this huge beast that does an incredibly large amount of operations.
+However when reading the in the book it has become clearer to me that OOP contains the same principles as the functional coding.
+Just that they are seperated into classes.

+This whole explaination might seem redundant, which it might be honestly.
+But I truly have struggled with OOP and that way of thinking.
+There was a term coined not so long ago called "Vibe coding."
+Which if I understand it correctly is just coding without any structural limitation.
+And that is the way I do most of my coding.
+Just free flowing and going with it.
+Which leads me to clean it up at a later time.
+However coding for OOP is a bit trickier in that sense.
+You need to have a plan of how things are supposed to work together.

+I'll keep on working to excercise that way of thinking.
+And honestly this chapter is kind off easing my mind about this a little bit.
 ## Chapter 11: Systems